s0yun/TIGStack-IPMI/readme.md

 you'll be prompted to change it.

-Once done to set up your influx db head to Configuration/Datasources The infomtion you'll need is as follows:
+Once done to set up your influx db head to Configuration/Datasources The information you'll need is as follows:
 ```
 Query Lang: InfluxQL